Esoterical/voron_canbus/README.md

 In all likelyhood you are looking to hook up a single CAN toolhead board to your printer to minimise wiring from mainboard to toolhead, so that is the setup we'll be focusing on.
 In order to achieve a functioning CAN network on your printer you need 3 things: A computer running the main Klipper software (usually a Raspberry Pi, but anything with a USB port will work for this guide), a CAN network adapter (either a standalone USB device or running a compatible mainboard in klipper's usb-can bridge mode) and a CAN node (the toolhead device).
 This is also the order in which you need to set things up.
 No point setting everything up on the toolhead CAN board if you don't have a way for the Pi to talk to it.
-We are going to assume you have a functioning Pi (or equivelant) running linux and already have Klippper, Moonraker, some sort of GUI (Fluidd/Mainsail/Octoprint), and you have the ability to SSH into it.
+We are going to assume you have a functioning Pi (or equivalant) running linux and already have Klippper, Moonraker, some sort of GUI (Fluidd/Mainsail/Octoprint), and you have the ability to SSH into it.

 # Regarding Katapult (formerly known as CanBoot)